popany/notes/java/lib/antlr/tutorial/tomassetti/The_ANTLR_Mega_Tutorial.md

 ![fig9](./fig/antlr4_parse_tree_3.png)

-The parentheses come first because their only role is to give the user a way to override the precedence of operator, if they need to do so.
+The parentheses come first because their only role is to give the user a way to **override the precedence of operator**, if they need to do so.
 This graphical representation of the AST should make it clear.

 The **things on the right are labels**, they are used to **make ANTLR generate specific functions for the visitor or listener**.
 So there will be a `VisitFunctionExp`, a `VisitPowerExp`, etc. This makes possible to avoid the use of a giant visitor for the **expression** rule.

 The expression relative to exponentiation is different because there are two possible ways to act, to group them, when you meet two sequential expressions of the same type.
-The first one is to execute the one on the left first and then the one on the right, the second one is the inverse: this is called `associativity`.
+The first one is to execute the one on the left first and then the one on the right, the second one is the inverse: this is called **`associativity`**.
 Usually the one that you want to use is `left-associativity`,  which is the default option.
 Nonetheless exponentiation is `right-associative`, so we have to signal this to ANTLR.

 **Another way to look at this is: if there are two expressions of the same type, which one has the precedence: the left one or the right one?** Again, an image is worth a thousand words.